 No. There is no good evidence that eating soy products increases the risk of developing peanut allergy even though both peanuts and soy are legumes.

-Epipens and Anapens are emergency devices called adrenaline autoinjectors that inject a dose of adrenaline into the muscle.
-They are used to treat severe reactions to nuts (anaphylaxis).
+An Epipen is an emergency device called an adrenaline autoinjector.
+It injects a dose of adrenaline into the muscle.
+Epipens are used to treat severe allergic reactions (anaphylaxis).
 The drug adrenaline reverses the severe allergic reaction and can be lifesaving.

 Should my child carry an adrenaline autoinjector?

 All allergists agree that children who have had a serious reaction with involvement of the breathing passages should have an adrenaline autoinjector.
 The need for other children to have an adrenalin autoinjector depends on a number of factors which should be discussed with your doctor.

 If you have an adrenaline autoinjector it is very important that you understand how and when to use it and that you have a written anaphylaxis action plan provided by your doctor.